Déborah Lukumuena: Career

-In 2017, Déborah Lukumuena won the César Award for Best Supporting Actress for her role in a 2016 drama film Divines and became the first black woman and the youngest winner in this category.
+She responded to a casting ad, with the idea of getting a job as an extra, but she was selected to play one of the main roles in the film Divines directed by Houda Benyamina.
+In 2017, Déborah Lukumuena won the César Award for Best Supporting Actress for her role and became the first black woman and the youngest winner in this category.